UpgradeOfficial/feducia/README.md

 - IT CAN BE A WAY TO LOCK MONEY FOR A SPECIFIC TIME PERIOD
 - LEARNING AND IMPROVING MY BLOCKCHAIN SKILLS

 Of course, no one single project  will serve all case since your needs may be different.
-So I'll be adding more in the near future(and your help will be greatly appreciated).
+So I'll be adding more features in the near future(and your help will be greatly appreciated).
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
-Thanks to all the people who will contributed to expanding this Project!
+Thanks to all the people who will contribute to expanding this Project!!!.
+May The Force Be With You.

 <p align="right">(<a href="#top">back to top</a>)</p>